 - Your aesthetic fits the basic style library: modern, minimalist, Scandinavian, traditional, or bohemian covers your needs.

-If you clear all five, a free tier from a platform like AI Smart Decor will serve you well without any payment required.
+If you clear all five, a paid plan from a platform like AI Smart Decor will serve you well as a practical starting point for production workflows.

 When Paying Makes Sense